Saucy Asian Meatballs

 - 1 teaspoon plus 1/4 cup reduced-sodium soy sauce, divided

 - 1/2 teaspoon ground ginger

 - 1/4 cup rice vinegar

 - 2 tablespoons molasses

 - 1 teaspoon hot pepper sauce

 - Preheat oven to 350°.
 Place turkey in a large bowl.
 Sprinkle with garlic, 1 teaspoon soy sauce and ginger; mix lightly but thoroughly.
 Shape into 1-in. balls; place in a 15x10x1-in. baking pan.
-Bake 20-25 minutes or until cooked through.
+Bake until cooked through, 20-25 minutes.